pratinav/disc-image-installer/README.md

 Example:  `installimg disk2 some-img-file.img`

 *You may be prompted to enter your password*

+**Options-**
+- `installimg --help` or `installimg -h` - Displays usage
+- `installimg --version` or `installimg -v` - Displays the installed version, of disc image installer, on your system
+- `installimg --update` - Updates disc image installer to the latest available version
+- `installimg --uninstall` - Uninstalls disc image installer from your system

 There are two methods to find out the **disk** for your device-
 - From Disk Utility-